-The financing agreement is subject to the company's report to: (i) Bank Indonesia on the offshore loans, foreign exchange flows and fulfilment of offshore loan prudential principles; and (ii) Minister of Finance on the offshore loans.
+The financing agreement is subject to the company's report to:

+- Bank Indonesia, in respect of offshore loans, foreign exchange flows, and the fulfilment of offshore loan prudential principles; and - the Minister of Finance in respect of offshore loans.

+Contributed by: Emir Nurmansyah, Serafina M Hayu, Ammalia Putri and Maher Sasongko, ABNR Counsellors at Law

 The timing of such report is subject to the relevant regulations.

-The financing or project agreements need to be prepared and signed in Indonesian language in addition to the foreign language for compliance with the Indonesian language regulations and to ensure the validity and enforceability of such agreements.
+The financing or project agreements need to be prepared and signed in the Indonesian language (in addition to the foreign language) for compliance with the Indonesian language regulations and to ensure the validity and enforceability of such agreements.